elgw/kdtree/README.md

 ## Performance hints

 Only using one thread.
-In this case "this" means `kdtree_query_knn` from this repo.
+The function `kdtree_query_knn` found here is denoted "this" in the table.

 For reference, there are also results from `sklearn.neighbors.NearestNeighbors`, see `test_python.py` for the test code.
 Sklearn is probably an interface to [ckdtree](https://github.com/scipy/scipy/tree/main/scipy/spatial/ckdtree/src) but that is just a hypothesis, not a fact.
-The comparison is not fair, as comparisons seldom are, since the Python code stores the full results (an Nxk matrix) while that is discarded in my code.
+The comparison is not fair, comparisons seldom are, since the Python code stores the full result (an Nxk matrix) at the end, the code here does not.
 For sklearn, the memory measurement includes the whole Python environment, not just the algorithm and the associated data.